steniols/amp-server/readme.md

 # AMP server for local development in linux

-A local web server with PHP, Apache, Mysql and PHPMyadmin using Docker Compose
+A local web server with PHP, Apache, Mysql and PHPMyadmin using Docker Compose.

 ## Install Portainer: